5 Meanings

 And we're waiting for someone to see

-Honey, don't bail on me
+Honey, Don't bail on me.

-Tell ma I loved a man
+Tell ma I loved the man

 Even though I turned and ran

-Lovely and fine, I could have been
+Lovely and fine I could have been

 Laying down in the palm of his hand